-Financial assets, other than hedging instruments, can be divided into the following categories: financial assets at fair value through profit or loss, held-to-maturity investments, loans and receivables and available-for-sale financial assets.
+Financial assets can be divided into the following categories: financial assets at fair value through profit or loss, held-to-maturity investments, loans and receivables and available-for-sale financial assets.
 Financial assets are assigned to the different categories by management on initial recognition, depending on the purpose for which the assets were acquired.
 The designation of financial assets is re-evaluated and classification may be changed at the reporting date with the exception that the designation of financial assets at fair value through profit or loss is not revocable.

-All financial assets are recognised on their trade date - the date on which the Company and the Group commit to purchase or sell the asset.
+All financial assets are recognised on their trade date - the date on which the Group and the Company commit to purchase or sell the asset.
 Financial assets are initially recognised at fair value, plus directly attributable transaction costs except for financial assets at fair value through profit or loss, which are recognised at fair value.